kkruecke/cplus-documentation/notes/variadic-templates.rst

     auto x3 = static_cast<A&>(c).tail; // tail is A::tail

-Likewise, using variadic templates we can easily recursively define such a hierarchy:
+Using variadic templates we can recursively define a recursive data structure hierarchy for ``struct tuple<class...Types>``:

 .. code-block:: cpp